-New battery electric vehicles should have a driving range of 100 to 200 miles.
+New battery electric vehicles should have a driving range of 100 to 250 miles.
 Plug-in hybrids may have a range of up to 300 miles since they also use gasoline power.
 For most EV owners, a complete recharge is not usually necessary for routine daily driving.
-However, the good news if you do need a quick charge is that Hawaii has lots of fast charging stations statewide – and more being installed all the time.
-Even if you rarely use one these fast chargers because you can charge at home, it is reassuring to know they are available.
+However, the good news if you do need a quick charge, Hawaii has many fast charging stations statewide – and there are more being installed all the time.
+Even if you rarely use fast chargers because you can charge at home, it is reassuring to know they are available.

 Source: EV Range Anxiety

 For drivers residing in Hawaii’s rural areas, range anxiety can prove a very real barrier when deciding on whether or not to purchase an EV.